dev1-sg/.github/CONTRIBUTING.md

-# Welcome to GitHub docs contributing guide <!-- omit in toc -->
+# Welcome to contributing guide

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on [docs.github.com](https://docs.github.com/en) :sparkles:.
+Any contribution you make will be reflected on [docs.github.com](https://docs.github.com/en).

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.